-I’ve had my 80 Series Land Cruiser now for just over 6 months, and absolutely love it.
-My Hilux was great, but this thing has heaps more power, torque and comfort.
+After owning our 80 Series Land Cruiser now for 6 months, we started looking at ways we could improve reliability and longevity.
 With a big trip coming up, a reasonably fresh engine and a need for prevention, I decided to fit an EGT gauge.

 What is an EGT gauge?